-The oppression from Spanish rulers led to revolt from native Quito people.
-On August 10, 1809 a movement was started against the Spanish Empire in name of the city’s independence.
+The oppression from Spanish rulers led to a revolt from natives of Quit.
+On August 10, 1809, a movement started against the Spanish Empire in the name of the city’s independence.
 The Quito’s residents formed their own government with Juan Pío Montúfar as President.
-But this movement was short-lived with the Spaniards arriving from Peru and killing all the government dignitaries along with the inhabitants.
-Even if this movement wasn’t successful, it led to a series of clashes with the Spanish, which concluded on May 24, 1822 when in the Battle of Pichincha, under the command of Simón Bolívar, Quito achieved its independence.
+But this movement was defeated by Spaniards who arrived from Peru and killed the leaders and settlers.
+After this movement, a chain of conflicts took place and on May 24, 1822, in the final Battle of Pichincha, under the command of Simón Bolívar, Quito achieved its independence.

-When Quito achieved independence, on June 24, 1822 the city got annexed to the Republic of Gran Colombia under the leadership of Simón Bolívar.
-When the Republic of Gran Colombia got dissolved in 1830, Republic of Ecuador was formed of which Quito became the capital.
+When Quito achieved independence, on June 24, 1822, the city got annexed to the Republic of Gran Colombia under the leadership of Simón Bolívar.
+When the Republic of Gran Colombia dissolved in 1830, the Republic of Ecuador was formed with Quito as the capital city.

 In 1833, members of the Society of Free Inhabitants of Quito conspired against the government for which they were assassinated by the government.
 In the following two years, the Marcist Revolution began which gave birth to an unsettled Quito, a situation that exists even today.
 President Gabriel García Moreno was assassinated in 1875, and two years later, Archbishop José Ignacio Checa y Barba was murdered using poison.

 Dictatorship ruled during the mid 19th century in the form of Ignacio de Veintemilla against whom revolts arose in 1882.
 When Commander Eloy Alfaro participated in the Battle of Guayaquil, more conflicts took place, but he became the president of Ecuador on September 4, 1895.
 He ruled the country till 1911, after which he shifted to Europe.
 When he returned to Ecuador to regain power, he was thrown in prison and murdered by a mob in prison.